4n54n/PenguinlipsSafe/README.md

 The application is completely coded my me (Ansan Mathew) (27-11-2021), none of the program contains any malicious codes (including anything that compromise your privacy)

-# Copyright:

-open source - you can modify/customize without permission but.......*not allowed to sell for any rewards or not allowed to transfer the modified or customized one.

 PenguinlipsSafeexe.zip